New ways to optimise operations and target investment to deliver added value to current and future customers.

 Most orthodox operating models cover structure people and process quite well.
 At Adaptomy we have gone much further to develop systematic ways to assess current operations, capability and competency in key strategic disciplines.
 We have created a new layered operating model with embedded leadership, management and enabling systems.

-This new model underpins all 38 disciplines in our Unified Commercial Engine DNA.
+This new model underpins all 38 disciplines in our adaptomy DNA.
 It is a framework to ensure operations remain focused on customer and commercial outcomes, that operations are unified and connected through formal and informal networks, processes and cross functional, multi-disciplinary teams.
 It promotes knowledge sharing, effective information management and the introduction of emerging technologies.
 To complete the picture we include investment in assets and resources, performance review and renewal systems.

 The modular nature of our DNA and Operating Models help our clients target specific interventions in particular disciplines and elements of operation.
 The net effect is reduced 'cost of change', systematic development of differential advantage and clear line of sight between operations, commercial and customer outcomes - more dynamic and adaptive and at the same time robust and resilient.